UK Prime Minister decided: Britain will recognise Palestine if Israel fails to stop operations in Gaza

 My statement on the humanitarian crisis in the Gaza Strip and our peace plan, including the recognition of the Palestinian State.

-Keir Starmer stressed that Britain will be ready to recognise Palestine in SeptemberIf Israel does not take "concrete action" leading to the end of the Gaza War.
-The Prime Minister made it clear: time is at the disadvantage of a two-state solution, and dramatic pictures from Gaza require immediate world response.
+Keir Starmer stressed that United Kingdom will be ready to recognise Palestine as early as Septemberif Israel will not take "specific action" leading to the end of the war in Gaza.
+The Prime Minister made it clear: time is at the disadvantage of a two-state solution and dramatic pictures from Gaza require immediate world response.

 Main points of British ultimatum